oreqizer/haskell-notes/09currying.md

 Props to [Haskell Curry](https://en.wikipedia.org/wiki/Haskell_Curry).
 Make sure you understand this stuff!

+> **Note:** It's still common to say a function takes multiple parameters despite what is going on under the hood.

 Every function in **Haskell** is *curried* by default - officially takes 1 parameter.
 We can perform **partial application**:

 ```Haskell